 Affiliate marketing also benefits search engine rankings through backlinks from bloggers and publishers.
 These backlinks contribute to your online presence and Google’s preference for user-friendly content.

-Furthermore, affiliate marketing can boost conversion rates by attracting new and repeat customers through special promotions.
+Furthermore, affiliate marketing can boost & improve conversion rates on Shopify by attracting new and repeat customers through special promotions.
 Influencers’ recommendations, combined with exclusive deals, increase the likelihood of customer purchases.
 This strategy reaches a wider audience and drives conversions from both new and existing customers.

 2. Use apps to Upsell and Cross-sell